 However, a few towns were eventually cleared out.
 On December 28, the Jews of Paducah, Kentucky were kicked out of town, and that ticked off Paducah resident Cesar Kaskel.
 When the order came that he had to leave, Kaskel left all right: He headed straight to Washington, D.C.
 With the help of a Republican Congressman, Kaskel was taken to the White House where he met with Abraham Lincoln himself.

 When Kaskel arrived at Lincoln’s office, Lincoln’s first reply was “And so the Children of Israel were driven from the happy land of Canaan?”

-This sly comment highlights the fact that Lincoln had attained anti-Christ consciousness and properly understood the “history” taught in the Bible – where the Canaanites are a race of white Gentiles destined to be exterminated by the Israelites.
-It is probably the most explicit anti-Semitic comment Lincoln ever made.
+This sly comment highlights the fact that Lincoln had attained anti-Christ consciousness and that he properly understood the “history” taught in the Bible – where, it is said, the white Gentile Canaanites are destined to be exterminated by the Israelites.
+This is probably the most explicit anti-Semitic comment Lincoln ever made.

 After this pogrom, in 1864, President Abraham Lincoln promoted then-Major General Ulysses S. Grant to the rank of lieutenant general of the U.S. Army, tasking the future president with the job of leading all Union troops against the Confederate Army.